binste/chicago_safepassage_evaluation/README.md

 This policy evaluation is part of my master thesis (2018) at the University of Zurich under the supervision of [Prof. Pietro Biroli](https://sites.google.com/site/pietrobiroli/home).

 ## Software environment
 The data preparation was done in Python using Jupyter notebooks.
 R was used for the estimation of the Poisson regression.
-Details on the exact versions as well as additional packages can be found in the [`environment.yml`](environment.yml) file.
+Details on the exact versions as well as additional packages can be found in the [`environment.yml`](environment.yml) file, which can also be used to recreate the conda environment used to create this analysis.
 As an operating system, macOS High Sierra 10.13.5 was used.

 > **Note**: This repository is [repo2docker](https://github.com/jupyter/repo2docker) compatible.